gautam2000/AI-Text-Summarizer/README.md

 - [GitHub Codespaces](https://docs.github.com/en/codespaces)
 - [The Postman AI Text Summarizer course](https://academy.postman.com/project-ai-text-summarizer)

+## Instructions
+To run locally, follow the instructions from the Course as linked above.

+If you are mostly familiar, just make the following changes:

+1. .env
+The project uses HuggingFace as the AI Provider.
+Get your token from HuggingFace

+Create a file .env in the root of the project (same level as index.js) and add a variable named ACCESS_TOKEN with value set to the HuggingFace API Token eg: ACCESS_TOKEN=your-token-here

+2. Running Locally
+npm run start - to run the Express Server listening it http://localhost:3000 npm run dev - to run with NodeMon (helpful if you want to re-run the server script on save)

 ## Introduction

 Welcome to the Project-Based Learning module focused on building an AI-powered text summarizer web app!
 Throughout this module, we'll walk you through the process of creating a robust text summarization application using Node.js, Replit or GitHub Codespaces, the Hugging Face Inference API, and Postman.
 You'll not only explore real-world APIs but also generate code and customize your app with newfound skills.